Matthes-Baer/nvim_config/README.md

 - Find out which fileformat you are using: `:set fileformat?` and `:set fileformats?`
   - the fileformat "dos" means, it uses the standard line ending format for Windows which would be `CRLF`.
 For unix the standard line ending format would be `LF`.
 - Use `<C-w>` to get to the `+window` menu, use `<C-w>25>` to increase the width by 25% or use `<C-w>5<` to decrease the width by 5% (or decrease height with `<C-w>-` or increase height with `<C-w>+`).
+- Check version of some plugin installed via Mason: `:!stylua --version`

 ### Buffers